 Transactions are most common when a water resource becomes fully allocated.
 But they can occur at any time, subject to approval by the department.

-The department's Operational policy 5.13: Water entitlement transactions for Western Australia provides a framework for water entitlements.
+The Water entitlement transactions for Western Australia (formerly operational policy 5.13) provides a framework for water entitlements.